Manjari Makijany

-Manjari Makijany is an Emmy Nominated Indian-born filmmaker based between Los Angeles and Sydney who works on American Film and Hindi films.
+Manjari Makijany is an Emmy-nominated Indian-born filmmaker based between Los Angeles and Sydney who works on American and Hindi films.
 She is best known for directing the Netflix original feature film Skater Girl (2021) and the Disney Channel original movie Spin (2021).
 She directed several short films like her award-winning shorts, The Last Marble (2012), The Corner Table (2014) and I See You (2017) before venturing into feature filmmaking.

 Early life

-Manjari Makijany is the daughter of Bollywood actor Mac Mohan, cousin of actress Raveena Tandon and Aunt of Rasha Thadani.
-She did her schooling from Jamnabai Narsee School, Juhu and Graduation from Jai Hind College.
+Manjari Makijany is the daughter of Bollywood actor Mac Mohan, cousin of actress Raveena Tandon and aunt of Rasha Thadani.
+She did her schooling from Jamnabai Narsee School, Juhu, and graduation from Jai Hind College.

 Career

 Early career

 Manjari worked as an Assistant Director on Indian films Wake Up Sid (2009) and Saat Khoon Maaf (2011).
 She also worked on Disney's live action-animation Lilly the Witch: The Journey to Mandolan, Gandhi of the Month and the Indian schedules of Mission: Impossible – Ghost Protocol and The Dark Knight Rises.

 Manjari completed UCLA's Professional Screenwriters Program, where she developed her feature screenplay, City of Gold.
 The script was nominated for the Nate Wilson's Joie De Vivre Award in 2015.

 Manjari was one of eight women chosen to participate in the AFI Conservatory's Directing Workshop for Women in 2016.
 She is the second Indian to participate in the program since its inception in 1974.
 As part of the AFI DWW she directed, I See You (2017), a dramatic thriller about a suicide bomber who has a change of heart on the New York City Subway.
 She is also one of 25 Women selected to participant in the inaugural Fox Filmmakers Lab in 2017.
 Manjari was one of eight filmmakers selected to participate in the inaugural Universal Pictures Directors Intensive in 2017.